parthbhatti21/dollar/README.md

 ## 🎯 Features

 - **24/7 Background Operation**: Runs continuously with minimal CPU usage
-- **Always-On Wake Word Detection**: Listens for "hey dollar" trigger phrase
+- **Always-On Wake Word Detection**: Listens for "hey dollar jack" trigger phrase
 - **100% Local**: No cloud calls, all processing happens on your device
 - **Cross-Platform**: Supports macOS, Windows, and Linux
 - **Modular Architecture**: Easy to extend with new commands